hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 what happens when you're trying to convert the page to one particular sense (auditory or visual).

 Most of these situations do _not_ apply on the fediverse directly.
 They appear when links to other pages and content.
-To be clear, on Hachyderm we do not ask you to be responsible for the entrity of the internet.
+To be clear, on Hachyderm we do not ask you to be responsible for the entirety of the internet.
 That said, if you are posting content that might be "noisy", it might be worth mentioning in your post that supplies a link.

 ### Interpretive

-Interpretive accessibilty is about how our minds understand presented information.
+Interpretive accessibility is about how our minds understand presented information.
 This is a very broad set of topics as our minds use _a lot_ of data to process information.
-As an introduction, some common areas to consider for making intrepretation more access are listed below.
+As an introduction, some common areas to consider for making interpretation more access are listed below.

 Almost exclusively, the ask for assisting with accessible interpretation is: